jbreckmckye/jbreckmckye.github.io/source/_posts/The-real-villain-of-Final-Fantasy-VIII-is-History-itself.md

 people.
 Hyne decided to reduce the number of people by taking away the children.

-And so, the battle against Hyne began.
+And so, the battle against Hyne began."

-Hyne didn't know what to do.
-Out of desperation, he gave half of his body to the people and ran off with the remaining other half.
-Well, he was a god.
-Anyway, it turns out Hyne tricked the people.
-The half that Hyne ran away with was the half that had the stronger magic."
 ```

-The Hyne story has the ring of a myth that's been translated too many times to be intelligible.
-Probably it's inspired by Atra-Hasis, the 4000 year old Babylonian creation story - in real life, this is Bronze Age stuff.
+The Hyne story has the ring of a myth that's been translated too many times to be intelligible, cribbed from the real world mythology of Atra-Hasis written 4000 years ago.

 There *are* "Guardian Forces", that resemble beings from religion and myth, but they're a motley pantheon with no obvious origin.
 Depending on what fan theories you subscribe to, GFs like Griever might even be memes come to life, rather than beings that ever *really* existed.

 ![](/images/2021/griever.jpg)

-So: by setting the game in the modern day and telling us to withhold our judgement, Final Fantasy VIII wants us to keep history and myth at arms' length.
+By setting the game in the modern day and telling us to withhold our judgement, Final Fantasy VIII wants us to keep history and myth at arms' length.
 Even when magic and monsters are introduced, it's always behind a semi-scientific or sci-fi mechanic, like the Lunar Cry or electromagnetic radiation.

 Perhaps it's also why the focus of play is so much about stats and "junctioning" stats outside of battle, rather than performing superhuman feats in-battle: a game that's sceptical of myth is just as sceptical of heroes, and underplays their power.
 Speaking of which -